ArtNooijen/DnDForMe/Portfolio Walkthrough.md

 ### 1. Web application
 Learning outcome: You design and build user-friendly, full-stack web applications.

+For designing DNDForMe i have created a few storyboard designs.
+Also i have done a UX Research Based on the DOT Framework.
 ### 2. Software quality
 Learning outcome: You use software tooling and methodology that continuously monitors and